codigodasilva/clone-twitter/README.md

-# template | REACTJS with TYPESCRIPT
+# clone | TWITTER

-##### react-router-dom, styled-components and more...

 ## About This Project

-This project contains the basic structure used by [CODERAMOS](https://github.com/coderamos) to start projects in React with TypeScript.
+Just a clone of the Twitter application with TypeScript.

 ## Avaliable Scripts